 How do I submit a claim for orthodontia expenses?

-You must submit a paper reimbursement form along with receipt of payment to Aetna.
-Orthodontia claims will not be reimbursed through Streamline.
-Click here to access the paper reimbursement form and visit Section 4 for more information.
+You must submit the FSA claim form in Take Action, along with receipt of payment to PayFlex.
+Orthodontia claims will not be reimbursed through Auto Pay.

 If I'm a U.S. citizen working outside of the United States, can I receive reimbursement from my health care FSA?

-Yes, your health care expenses are reimbursable.
-Simply submit a claim form.
-See FSA reimbursement forms under Take Action to access the Aetna health care FSA form.
-You can also fax the form to 888-238-3539.
-If you pay in foreign currency, please indicate the currency so Aetna can complete the conversion.
+Yes, your eligible health care expenses are reimbursable.
+Simply submit the FSA claim form in Take Action.
+If you pay in foreign currency, please indicate the currency so PayFlex can complete the conversion.